Ethical codes lay out the goals and aspirations of a group and address areas of _______________.

 C. type of modeling

 D. type of beneficence

-Educational institutions seek to indoctrinate students to the goals of the health care professions by _______________?
+Educational institutions seek to prepare students for working in the health care professions by _______________?

 A bad clinical outcome from medical or dental treatment does not always indicate unethical conduct.
 This statement is _______________.

 A code of ethics is a promise to society to _______________.